 Forage Fish Monitoring

 Right: The vortex method.
 Photo credits: Austin Rose

-Surf smelt eggs found at Little Squalicum Beach from 2023-2024.
+Surf smelt eggs found at Little Squalicum Beach from 2024-2025.
 Total number of surf smelt eggs represent the combined counts at each of the 4 sites at Little Squalicum Beach.
-Site LSE-1 had the majority of the eggs.
-Data from 2024 only goes until May as WDFW has not yet processed the samples from June-September of 2024.
+However, site LSE-1 had the majority of the eggs.
+Data from 2025 only goes until June as WDFW has not yet processed the samples from July-September of 2025 due to capacity limitations.

+Forage Fish Monitoring